 The Basic Plus Waiver serves individuals who meet ICF/IID guidelines and have a natural support system.
-The Family/caregiver's ability to continue caring for the individual is at risk but can be continued with the addition of services and supports.
+The Family/care-giver's ability to continue caring for the individual is at risk but can be continued with the addition of services and supports.
 Risk is due to:

-- o The individual needs some support to maintain his/her home or to participate successfully in the community; or - o The individual has physical assistance needs or medical problems requiring extra care; or - The individual has behavioral episodes which challenge the - family/caregivers ability to support them; or o The family/caregiver needs temporary or ongoing support due to his or - her own physical, medical or psychiatric disability, to continue helping the individual.
+- o The individual needs some support to maintain his/her/their home or to participate successfully in the community; or - o The individual has physical assistance needs or medical problems requiring extra care; or - o The individual has behavioral episodes which challenge the family/caregivers' ability to support them; or - o The family/caregiver needs temporary or ongoing support due to his/her/their own physical, medical or psychiatric disability, to continue helping the individual.